elphinhote/eat-da-burger/README.md

 Npm install express, express handlebars, MySql, and create database with JawsDB.
 Use Heroku to deploy.

 ## Usage
- The application has a directory structure with JawsDB instructions in MySql,
+ The application has a directory structure.
+In Heroku use JawsDB for MySql.

-* ├── config
+* ├── conf
 * │   ├── connection.js
 * │   └── orm.js
 * │